bajo1207/Integration-Tests-on-Serverless-Platforms/README.md

    ```{bash}
    sam build --guided
    ```
    Follow the instructions in the command line.
-All nessecary resources will be created.
+All necessary resources will be created.

    2. Get credentials to access the created DynamoDB table in AWS.
 And put them in the docker-compose file in [jenkins_container](https://github.com/bajo1207/Integration-Tests-on-Serverless-Platforms/tree/main/jenkins_container)

-   2. (Optional) If the emulated version of DynamoDB should be used, the following needs to be added to the Jenkins file in the buld stage:
+   2. (Optional) If the emulated version of DynamoDB should be used, the following needs to be added to the Jenkins file in the build stage:
    ```{bash}
     docker run --rm -d -p 8000:8000 --network dynamoNet --name dynamo amazon/dynamodb-local
     aws dynamodb create-table --cli-input-json file://create_todo_table.json --endpoint-url http://dynamo:8000